 out of 10Mova Z60 Ultra Roller SA

-The Mova's stronger 26,000 Pa suction gives it the advantage for pulling pet hair from carpets.
-Its slightly larger 3.2L dust bag also means less frequent emptying compared to the eufy's 3L bag.
+The Mova's stronger suction (26,000 Pa vs 20,000 Pa) pulls more embedded pet hair from carpets.
+Its slightly larger 3.2L dust bag holds more fur between empties compared to the eufy's 3L bag.

-The eufy covers 1,600 square feet per charge despite having a smaller 5,200 mAh battery.
-The Mova packs a larger 6,400 mAh battery but doesn't specify coverage area.
+The eufy covers 1,600 square feet per charge with its 5,200 mAh battery.
+The Mova packs a larger 6,400 mAh battery for extended runtime.

 | Feature | eufy Omni E28 | Mova Z60 Ultra Roller SA |